-New IFRSs Effective Date Announced by IASB (Note 1) Annual Improvements to IFRSs 2014-2016 Cycle Note 2 Amendment to IFRS 2 "Classification and Measurement of Share-based Payment Transactions" January 1, 2018 Amendments to IFRS 4 "Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts" January 1, 2018 IFRS 9 "Financial Instruments" January 1, 2018 Amendments to IFRS 9 and IFRS 7 "Mandatory Effective Date of IFRS 9 and Transition Disclosures" January 1, 2018 Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture" To be determined by IASB IFRS 15 "Revenue from Contracts with Customers" January 1, 2018 Amendments to IFRS 15 "Clarifications to IFRS 15 Revenue from Contracts with Customers" January 1, 2018 IFRS 16 "Leases" January 1, 2019 Amendment to IAS 7 "Disclosure Initiative" January 1, 2017 Amendments to IAS 12 "Recognition of Deferred Tax Assets for Unrealized Losses" January 1, 2017 Amendments to IAS 40 "Transfers of investment property" January 1, 2018 IFRIC 22 "Foreign Currency Transactions and Advance Consideration" January 1, 2018
+New, Amended or Revised Standards and Interpretations Effective Date (the "New IFRSs") Announced by IASB (Note 1) Annual Improvements to IFRSs 2014-2016 Cycle Note 2 Amendments to IFRS 2 "Classification and Measurement of January 1, 2018 Share-based Payment Transactions" Amendments to IFRS 4 "Applying IFRS 9 Financial Instruments with January 1, 2018 IFRS 4 Insurance Contracts" IFRS 9 "Financial Instruments" January 1, 2018 Amendments to IFRS 9 and IFRS 7 "Mandatory Effective Date of January 1, 2018 IFRS 9 and Transition Disclosures" IFRS 15 "Revenue from Contracts with Customers" January 1, 2018 Amendments to IFRS 15 "Clarifications to IFRS 15 Revenue from January 1, 2018 Contracts with Customers" Amendment to IAS 7 "Disclosure Initiative" January 1, 2017 Amendments to IAS 12 "Recognition of Deferred Tax Assets for January 1, 2017 Unrealized Losses" Amendments to IAS 40 "Transfers of Investment Property" January 1, 2018 IFRIC 22 "Foreign Currency Transactions and Advance January 1, 2018 Consideration"

-- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual periods beginning on or after their respective effective dates. - Note 2: The amendment to IFRS 12 is retrospectively applied for annual periods beginning on or after January 1, 2017; the amendment to IAS 28 is retrospectively applied for annual periods beginning on or after January 1, 2018.
+- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual periods beginning on or after their respective effective dates. - Note 2: The amendment to IFRS 12 is retrospectively applied for annual periods beginning on or after January 1, 2017; the amendments to IAS 28 are retrospectively applied for annual periods beginning on or after January 1, 2018. - 1) IFRS 9 "Financial Instruments" and related amendments